rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 //  on a nullable receiver of type kotlin.String?
 ```

-You also can’t assign a value of nullable type to a variable of a non-null type:
+You also can’t assign a value of nullable type to a variable of a non-`null` type:

 ```kotlin
 fun main() {